Becoming a controller

 As an Air Traffic Controller, you'll be going through several 'ratings' which indicate your current capabilities.
 These ratings are dictated by the Global Ratings Policy.
 As a starting controller, you will be training for S1 and will be responsible for Airway Clearance and Ground Movement on the wonderful Suvarnabhumi airport.

-To start the training process you'll need to log in through the VATSIM SSO.
-To do so click on the 'Login' button on the top right of the page.
+To start the training process you'll need to request training at our Control Center.
+To do so please go to Control Center.
 On that page, you'll be able to securely log in with your VATSIM credentials and VATSIM will provide us with your information to start your journey as Air Traffic Controller.

-Photo of Suvarnabhumi's free standing control tower by Nutjaru (CC BY-SA 4.0)
+Suvarnabhumi's freestanding control tower by Nutjaru Photo of Suvarnabhumi's freestanding control tower by Nutjaru (CC BY-SA 4.0)